1. Explore the Museum of Cham Sculpture

 Built by the French with Cham typical architectural design, the Museum displays the sculptures from the Champa or Cham people who inhabited and ruled Central Vietnam from 192 AD to 1835.
 Sculptures and adornment, collected from temples and towers from all over the region, are in the age from the 6th to 17th century.
 These artifacts and works of art and deal with Buddhist and Hindu influenced materials.
 Gods, sacred animals, and legends were carved as altars, statues and other temple adornments.
-Almost 300 different works are on display inside and outside of the main building.
+Almost 300 different works are on display inside and outside of the main building which makes museum of Cham Sculpture is one of top things to do in Da Nang.

 - Located: 1 D Trung Nuvuon Street